STREETLY,

 sweets and things.
 Here is Mr Puddepha who owns it.

 He's in the Home Guard with Dad.
-I visit his shop
+And I think his son

 quite often.
 Sometimes by myself and I’m always told